 The Multimodal Transportation Plan integrates land use and multimodal transportation planning.
-This strategic document takes a comprehensive look at a community's transportation system and recommends short- and long-term plans for infrastructure improvements.
-It builds on the vision and goals established in AC44, assesses current conditions, identifies transportation needs based on existing data, develops and evaluates alternatives, and prioritizes projects based on existing policy as well as input from community members and stakeholders.
-It serves as a blueprint for addressing the community's transportation needs.
+It is a strategic document that takes a comprehensive look at a community's transportation system and recommends short- and long-term plans for infrastructure improvements.
+The plan builds upon the vision and goals established in the comprehensive plan, assesses current conditions, identifies transportation needs based on existing data, develops and evaluates alternatives, and prioritizes projects based on existing policy, as well as input from community members and stakeholders.
+It serves as a blueprint for addressing the transportation needs of the community.

-Specifically, the Plan maps existing and future modal transportation networks - including vehicular, transit, bicycle, and pedestrian networks - along with the key land use destinations they connect and identifies the modal emphasis for the identified corridors.
-The Modal Emphasis Map will be key to the County's Capital Improvement Program planning efforts.
-Typical cross sections are included to describe the amount of space dedicated to the multimodal infrastructure elements along the roadways and within the rights of way.
-The map and cross sections will be drafted to meet the requirements of Virginia's Department of Rail and Public Transportation's Multimodal guidelines.
-This will allow the County to access VDOT's more urban Multimodal Design Standards for Mixed Use Urban Centers.
+Specifically, the Plan comprehensively maps existing and future modal transportation networks - including vehicular, transit, bicycle, and pedestrian - along with the key land use destinations they connect and identifies the modal emphasis for the identified corridors.
+This map is identified as a Modal Emphasis Map and will be key to the County's Capital Improvement Program planning efforts.
+Typical cross sections are included to describe the amount of space dedicated to the multimodal infrastructure elements along the roadway and within the right-of-way.
+The Map along with cross section will be drafted to meet the requirements of Virginia's Department of Rail and Public Transportation's (DRPT) Multimodal Guidelines, therefore allowing the County to access VDOT's more urban Multimodal Design Standards for Mixed Use Urban Centers.

-Due to the high cost of infrastructure projects and the long timelines for grant funding, not all transportation needs can be addressed immediately.
-County staff must develop a systematic approach to prioritize potential transportation projects based on criteria that align with County goals, such as safety, access to key destinations, economic impact, and congestion reduction.
-Prioritized projects are included in a phased implementation plan.
+Due to the high cost of infrastructure projects and the long timeline of grant funding, not all transportation needs can be immediately addressed.
+Staff must develop a systematic approach to prioritize potential transportation projects based on criteria that align with County Goals, such as safety, access to key destinations, economic impact, and congestion reduction.
+The prioritized projects are included in a phased implementation plan.
 This plan identifies timelines, likely funding sources, and phasing for each project.
 The County will continue to use its Transportation Leveraging Fund to provide the funding match required by some state grants.

-After adoption, County staff will evaluate the Multimodal Transportation Plan periodically to determine if the transportation needs are being met across the County.
+After adoption staff will periodically evaluate the Multimodal Transportation Plan to determine if the transportation needs are being met across the County.
 Staff will then adjust their work program, as directed by the Board of Supervisors.

-Localities use transportation plans frequently and there are common elements among the various plans.
-When the County creates its Multimodal Transportation Plan, staff will look at examples from around Virginia and the country to make sure best practices are followed.
+Transportation plans are frequently used by localities and there are common elements among the various plans.
+When Albemarle County creates its Multimodal Transportation Plan; staff will look to examples from around Virginia and the country to ensure that best practices are followed.